Evaluation of Transfer Credit

 Transfer of credit from another institution to Texas State involves the consideration of the transfer institution's accreditation, how the course work compares and applies to a Texas State degree program, and the grades and hours earned.
 The Office of Undergraduate Admissions provides, along with the admission notification letter (when applicable), a link to the office's Transfer Course Equivalency System page which enables students to view their evaluated transfer work online so they are aware of how each course was evaluated for transfer purposes.

 Texas State considers for transfer credit (subject to other provisions outlined below) course work completed at degree-granting institutions that have been granted membership or candidacy status (by the time the course work was completed) by one of the regional institutional accrediting organizations or national faith-related accrediting organizations approved by the Department of Education or Council for Higher Education Accreditation.

 No Regional Accreditation

-Course work from an institution which is neither regionally accredited nor a candidate for such accreditation will not be recognized for transfer purposes.
-Texas State does not accept credit from institutions with accreditation solely from national career-related accrediting organizations, or professional and specialized accrediting organizations.
+Course work from an institution or entity (e.g. online providers), that is neither regionally accredited nor a candidate for such accreditation is not recognized for admission or transfer purposes.
+Texas State does not accept credit from institutions or entities with accreditation solely from national career-related accrediting organizations, or professional and specialized accrediting organizations.

 Courses from institutions accredited by a national faith-related accrediting organization approved by the Department of Education or Council for Higher Education Accreditation will be evaluated for transfer credit.
 Remedial courses are nontransferable.
 Religious courses of a doctrinal or denominational character (sacraments, Christian approaches to missions, etc.) are nontransferable.

 Credit from Abroad